marcandre259/blog/_posts/2025-04-21-crossover-design.md

-In [On the proper use of the crossover design in clinical trials](https://epidownload.i-med.ac.at/download/public/LV%20Ulmer/moi/A%20Series%20on%20Evaluation%20of%20Scientific%20Publications%20%20-%20Deutsches%20%C3%84rzteblatt/Part%2018-On%20the%20Proper%20Use%20of%20the%20Crossover%20Design%20in%20Clinical%20Trials.pdf), they recommend a Wilcoxon rank-sum test if non-normality is suspected in the within-subject differences.
+In [On the proper use of the crossover design in clinical trials](https://epidownload.i-med.ac.at/download/public/LV%20Ulmer/moi/A%20Series%20on%20Evaluation%20of%20Scientific%20Publications%20%20-%20Deutsches%20%C3%84rzteblatt/Part%2018-On%20the%20Proper%20Use%20of%20the%20Crossover%20Design%20in%20Clinical%20Trials.pdf), they recommend a Wilcoxon rank-sum test instead of a t-test if non-normality is suspected in the within-subject differences.
 With small samples and continuous outcomes, non-normality often arises due to outliers.

 ## Tackling the second question
 **Would you suggest a model that incorporates all measurements directly?**

-In your design, the main advantage of a model is its ability to include time-varying covariates like respiratory rate.
-I find this approach more straightforward: you directly control for subject and period effects while estimating the treatment difference.
+In the $2\times2$ crossover design, the main advantage of a model is its ability to include time-varying covariates like respiratory rate.
+I find this approach more straightforward: you directly control for subject and period effects while directly estimating the treatment difference.

 Here’s a R linear regression example producing the same t-statistic as the two-step approach:
 ```R